actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 ## Random Variable and Distribution

 In elementary statistics, we have surely come across the random variable.
 A random variable (notation capital $X$, capital $Y$, etc.) can be seen as a random realisations (small $x$, small $y$) of something measurable.
-For example, the time needed to travel from A to B or the weight of chickens.
-Statistics tells us that such random variable has a distribution that tells us how random realisations of the random variable is spread.
+For example, the time needed to travel from A to B. Statistics tells us that such random variable has a distribution that tells us how random realisations of the random variable is spread.

 Of course we should remember there will certainly be cases where realisations can be <em style="font-style:bold;">discrete</em> or <em style="font-style:bold;">continuous</em>.
 A discrete realisation can be number of claims per interval, while a continuous realisation can be something as time taken to travel.
-Hence, we see the split of discrete distributions and continuous distributions.
+Hence, we see distributions that are continuous or discrete.

 Distributions can be described by this set of default matrics that is the mean and variance.
 The mean tells us the average values of the random realisations, while the variance tells us the spread of such random realisations from the mean.
 However, we will come to see that not all distributions directly have these parameters.